 Mentors and Mentees are paired based on common career background, experience and special interests.
 Every attempt is made to pair Mentees with an appropriate Mentor based on the application process and statement of need.
 A system has been incorporated in the program in the event that an initial match or ongoing relationship is not satisfactory.
 The Mentor and Mentee may turn to the Program Chair for guidance and assistance.
 Unsatisfactory mentoring relationships may be terminated at any time during the one year period by contacting the Program Chair.
 An attempt will be made to match the Mentor with another Mentee, although normally re-matching will only be undertaken during the first six months of the program.

 The structured portion of the mentoring relationship is intended to last one year, but it is hoped that the informal relationship will last a lifetime.
 The Mentor is required to make a minimum of six (6) contacts with their assigned Mentee within a one-year period.

-The information provided by the Mentee on their application is considered confidential and will only be reviewed by the Mentor and the Mentor Committee.
+The information provided by the Mentee and Mentor on their application is considered confidential and will only be reviewed by the Mentor Committee.
 Likewise, all written and oral communication between Mentors, Mentees, and Mentor Committee is confidential and will not be disclosed without mutual consent.
-Concerns regarding confidentiality should be referred to the NACM Mentor Committee immediately.
-Contact information may be found on the NACM website at www.nacmnet.org.
+Concerns regarding confidentiality should be referred to the Chair of the Membership Committee.